Geoffrey Atherden

 Geoffrey John Atherden AM, credited also as Geoff Atherden, is an Australian television screenwriter and playwright, especially of comedy.
 He is best known for creating the sitcom Mother and Son.

 Early life and education

 Atherden attended the University of Sydney in the 1960s.
 He trained as an architect.

 Architectural career

 Atherden practised as an architect until he was in his mid-thirties.
-He worked for the architectural firm of McConnel Smith & Johnson, and was responsible for designing the Law Courts building in Queen's Square, Sydney.
+He worked for the architectural firm of McConnel Smith and Johnson, and was responsible for designing the Law Courts Building in Queens Square, Sydney.